samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.0/admin-sets-2.0.md

 Hyrax must have at least one Admin set in order for users to add content to the repository.
 Repository Administrators can create additional Admin sets as needed.
 Admin sets are advised to use when you have a set of works that need default behaviors and/or permissions.
 For example, if you have a set of works that specific users need to be able to edit or view.
 Admin sets also work well for sets of works that need to follow a particular publishing workflow, like supporting the mediated deposit of student papers.

-You must create at least one Admin Set.
+You *must* create at least one Admin Set.
+This is usually done at the time of setup.
 All works in your repository must belong to one, and only one Admin Set.
+Repository Admins can create additional Admin sets as needed.

 ## To create a new Administrative Set
-As a Repository Admin, navigate to your dashboard and then to Administrative Sets on the left hand menu.
+As a Repository Admin, navigate to your dashboard and then to Collections on the left hand menu.
+Click “New Collection” in the upper right.
+Select “Admin Set” in the dialog box and click “Create collection”

 - Description: Assign a title and description.

 ![Create Admin Set](images\screenshots\create-admin-set.png)